 Common Ground Healthcare Cooperative provides a convenient mail order prescription service that will fill your maintenance medications and mail them to your house for a lower copay.

 The monthly cost – or premium – for your insurance policy is a very important consideration when choosing a plan.
 But you need to look at the benefits your policy provides as well.

 TIERS OF COVERAGE

 There are four categories – or metallic tiers – of health insurance plans.
 These categories reflect the amount of healthcare costs that will be covered by the plan.
 Bronze plans will cover the least amount of costs, while Platinum plans cover the most.
-Silver and gold is in the middle, with Gold covering more than Silver.
+Silver and gold are in the middle, with Gold covering more than Silver.
 Most people select Bronze or Silver plans.